-But let's return to the issue of curing concrete properly.
-How long does it take concrete to fully cure?
-There is a technical answer and a practical answer.
-The technical answer is 28 days.
-But as Aurora Paving points out, "For practical purposes, we recommend that car traffic can generally enter onto concrete slabs after three days and truck traffic after seven days."
+It technically takes 28 days for concrete to dry and cure, but as Aurora Paving points out, "For practical purposes, we recommend that car traffic can generally enter onto concrete slabs after three days and truck traffic after seven days."

-There is another step to take to help the concrete cure.
-Have you ever heard of a "control joint?"
+There is another step to take to help concrete cure without cracks: adding control joints.

-Control joints are grooves inserted into a concrete surface to "control" cracking.
-Essentially, this groove is an intentional, controlled crack inserted to preclude the concrete's cracking on its own, in an uncontrolled manner.
-By placing control joints in it before it cures, any stress the concrete will be subjected to subsequently will not produce haphazard cracks that will be a landscaping eyesore.
+Control joints are grooves inserted into a concrete surface to control cracking.
+Essentially, this groove is an intentional, controlled crack inserted to prevent the concrete from cracking on its own in an uncontrolled manner.
+By placing control joints in the concrete before it cures, any subsequent stress the concrete is subjected to will not produce haphazard cracks that will be a landscaping eyesore.

 To add control joints to your concrete, use a trowel or jointer to cut an even, straight control joint.
 The joints should be cut to a depth of one-quarter of the slab's thickness (for example, if your concrete slab is 4 inches deep, you'll cut a 1-inch control joint).